SirPlease/ZoneMod/README.md

   * Tanks
 	* Tank Rocks will no longer get stuck on Common Infected, they will now successfully pass through them (still killing them).
 	* Tank Rocks will no longer get stuck on Incapped Survivors, they will pass through them unless the same Rock incapped them.
-	* Hitting a Punch or will now instantly interrupt the pick-up, preventing a succesful pick-up.
+	* Fixed a bug that froze the Tank if a player controlling the Tank switched team or disconnected during the Death Animation.
   * Witch
     * The Witch has been fully removed.
 	* The First config to actually take this step, this magnificent creature is simply too glitchy and random to accept in a competitive environment.